Starlite MK V and Arch Linux with Plasma Desktop

 Conclusion

-I like the Starlite MK V, it suits my needs pretty good and will over time replace a lightweight laptop and an aging Android tablet.
+I like the Starlite MK V, it suits my needs pretty good and might over time replace a lightweight laptop and an aging Android tablet.
 For tasks on the go it will come in handy.
 The keyboard with stand makes it handy to do some productivity tasks.
 The tablet mode makes it great for consuming media, books, papers, …

 Overall I’m also impressed by how well everything already works with a touch-only interface (once installed).
 But compared to for example Android there are still some rough edges.
 Nothing outside of my expectation, I was expecting the need for some tweaking so it is fine for my use.
 But it is probably not yet for the general audience.